Some aspects of the MBA application are slightly different for international applicants. This page provides guidance in these areas.

 See the Transcripts page, Translations section for more information.

 You may submit unofficial score reports for the purposes of applying.
 However, if admitted, official GMAT/GRE and English Proficiency Exam scores are required before immigration documents will be issued.
-Official GMAT/GRE and English Proficiency Exam scores are required to be considered for admission.

 International applicants will be interviewed on an invitation-only basis after a preliminary review of your application by the admissions team.
 If you are selected for an interview, we will contact you via email to schedule a time.
 Interviews are conducted via Skype, without exception, so you will need access to a webcam.
 Skype software is free to download.